GingerGeneste/CheatSheets/Howto_Bashbunny.md

  Bash Bunny by Hak5     USB Attack/Automation Platform

 ```
-Now you can explore the files (filesystem) directly, when you use ```ls``` in the root directory of
-the Bashbunny the following two files appear:
+Now you can explore the files in the root homedirectory, when you use ```ls``` in this directory the following two files appear:
 ```commandline
 root@bunny:~# ls
 udisk  version.txt